Historian of women and gender, passionate pedagogue, doing history digitally.

 After receiving my doctorate in women’s history from the University of California at Los Angeles, I pursued an alternative academic career as the assistant director of the women’s leadership program at Mount St Mary’s College in Los Angeles where I also taught women’s studies and history and then as the director of the Women’s Center at William Paterson University of New Jersey holding a joint appointment as an assistant professor of history.
-I am now an associate professor of history at Rosemont College in Philadelphia teaching women’s and gender studies.
+I am now an full professor of history at Rosemont College in Philadelphia teaching women’s and gender studies.

 I sit on the American Historical Association’s Digital History Working Group and serve on the Journal of Women’s History editorial board.